CCaillol/Kuki/README.md

 - A heatmap of mean tongue/palate contact for each allophone based on five repetitions of different pairs of French words containing /ki/ and /ku/.

      ![Kuki_Allophone_Heatmap_withLabels](https://user-images.githubusercontent.com/103048285/162165846-28fee167-ba4b-4511-80d2-1659cf2ca703.png)
-- A heatmap of mean tongue/palate contact for each word pair, based of five repetitions.
+- A heatmap of mean tongue/palate contact for each word pair, based on five repetitions.

      ![Kuki_WordPairs_Heatmap](https://user-images.githubusercontent.com/103048285/162164132-9c5bd2d4-a4f1-4dab-8c16-98a2b08893ab.png)
 - The list of stimuli (18 total, 9 word pairs).